wildfire updates & resources

 By Becca Barnhart

-Memorial Day weekend is one of the biggest wine-tasting weekends of the year in the Willamette Valley--every winery in the valley throws open its doors to celebrate the summer season ahead.
+Memorial Day weekend is one of the biggest wine-tasting weekends of the year in the Willamette Valley--it culminates Oregon Wine Month and every winery in the valley throws open its doors to celebrate the summer season ahead.
 Here are a few trip ideas to guide you on your tasting journey this Memorial Day:

 Get inspired this weekend when you visit a winery where the creative spirit of art intersects with the creative power of winemaking.